venysssssssssss/AwsOverview/README.md

 - Benefits:
   - Integrate with a few clicks
     - Anyone can use AppFlow to integrate applications in a few minutes – no more waiting days or weeks to code custom connectors.
-    - Features like data pagination, error logging, and network connection retries are included by default so there’s no coding or management.
+    - Features like data pagination, error logging, and network connection retries are included by default so there's no coding or management.
     - With Appflow, data flow quality is built in, and you can enrich the flow of data through mapping, merging, masking, filtering, and validation as part of the flow itself.
   - Transfer data at massive scale
     - AppFlow easily scales up without the need to plan or provision resources, so you can move large volumes of data without breaking it down into multiple batches.